ga4gh-beacon/beacon-framework-v2/README.md

 * the `/filtering_terms` endpoint that returns a list of the filtering terms accepted by that Beacon instance.

 Most of these endpoints simply return the configuration files that are in the Beacon configuration folder.
 Of course, every Beacon instance would have their particular instance of such documents, including the configuration of such instance.

+*Note:* It could be argued that the Beacon configuration files are different for every Beacon instance and, hence, they should be part of the Model.
+However, the configuration files MUST be used, exactly with the same schema, by *any* model, independently if that Beacon follows the Beacon v2 Model or any other.
+Additionally, these endpoints and configuration files are *critical* for a Beacon client to be able to understand and use a Beacon instance.
+Therefore, we have considered it to be an essential part of the Framework and belonging to it.

 ### The Configuration
 Contains the Json schema files that describe the Beacon configuration, its contents are described in the section above, as they have almost a 1-to-1 relationship with such endpoints.
 Further details about the specific content of each file could be find in the corresponding sections below.